-3. If SET SPILL OFF is in effect (the default), characters that have been pushed beyond the truncation column are truncated.
-If SET SPILL ON or SET SPILL WORD has been issued, characters that have been pushed beyond the truncation column are inserted in the file as one or more new lines, starting with the first character or word that would have gone beyond the truncation column.
+- 3. If SET SPILL OFF is in effect (the default), characters that have been pushed beyond the truncation column are truncated.
+If SET SPILL ON or SET SPILL WORD has been entered, characters that have been pushed beyond the truncation column are inserted in the file as one or more new lines, starting with the first character or word that would have gone beyond the truncation column. - 4.
+If the column pointer is at Zone1-1 (TOL) or Zone2+1 (EOL), no characters will be overlaid.